-Integrate CustomerLabs with WooCommerce to track events of your website visitors along with other parameters to effectively unify the customer profiles which helps to sync these to any tool in your Martech stack to boost marketing effectiveness.
+Integrate CustomerLabs with e-commerce platforms like Shopify, BigCommerce, and WooCommerce to track events of your website visitors to unify the customer profiles and you can also sync any Martech tool with CustomerLabs to boost your marketing effectiveness.

-You can implement the above-discussed strategies and segment your cart abandoned users on WooCommerce and run ads based on the user behavior.
+You can implement the above-discussed strategies and segment your cart abandoned users on WooCommerce & Shopify and run ads based on the user behavior.

-In your WooCommerce platform, you can segment users who abandoned the cart for the reasons like
+In your e-Commerce platforms, you can segment users who abandoned the cart for the reasons like

-Also, you can do advance audience segmentation based on the purchase value, and other user behaviors and build a strategy to improve the lifetime value of the customer.
+Also, you can do advanced audience segmentation based on the purchase value, and other user behaviors and build a strategy to improve the lifetime value of the customer.

 Cart abandonment is an issue that every digital marketer faces and Google about in their everyday routine.
 After the iOS’14+ updates and other announcements towards privacy, the usual or traditional way of retargeting doesn’t reach the target audience.